ChrisWag91/PI-LCNC/README.md

 4. Make sure that the EN led on the RPI-Levelshifter is on

-5. Choose a sample configuration as a starting point:
+5. Choose a sample configuration as a starting point.
 For example: "XYZ-Metric-Sample"

 6. Modify the configuration file according to your CNC hardware.
 The configuration files can be found in one of the folders placed on the desktop: